Small Grant: CoreSync-rs

 Email: [email protected]

-Any other preferred contact methods: Telegram @charlesCode / Forum DM
+Other contact methods: Telegram @charlesCode

 Hi @ILE_LABS - please revise the work timeline to follow our monthly breakdown requirement.